Leo S. Mackay, Jr.

-Leo Mackay is vice president, and an elected corporate officer, of Lockheed Martin Corporation.
+Leo Mackay is senior vice president, and an elected corporate officer, of Lockheed Martin Corporation.
 Currently, he leads the Office of Ethics and Sustainability, reporting directly to the Chairman and CEO, and to the Ethics & Corporate Sustainability Committee of the Board of Directors.

 He is responsible for overseeing Lockheed Martin’s award-winning ethics program and for the execution of the Corporation’s compliance training, procurement integrity and anti-corruption efforts.
 In his sustainability leadership role, Dr. Mackay provides a common focal point for the many Lockheed Martin organizations committed to responsible, sustainable business practices encompassing environmental stewardship, community outreach, employee health and safety, ethical business practices, philanthropy, and diversity and inclusion.